Xingyixzhang/Coding-Projects/Automobile Sales Tax Calculator/README.md

 3. An **overridden toString** method that returns a string containing the make and model of the automobile, the sales price, sales tax and the weight, appropriately labeled.
 ```
-- **Hybrid**.
+## Hybrid (subclass of Automobile).
 It has an additional instance variable that contains the number of miles per gallon stored as an integer.
 ```markdown
 It should have the same three methods:
 1. A **constructor** that allows the automobile’s make and model, purchase price and miles per